 As race organisers, CFRA pride ourselves on our safety rules and precautions.
-All of our races are graded 'A' by the FRA which means that they're greater than 250 feet of ascent per mile.
+Following an unfortunate fatality at the Ennerdale Fell Race in 1981 CFRA produced a Safety of Fell Running document ( Safety of Fell Races ) All of our races are graded 'A' by the FRA which means that they're greater than 250 feet of ascent per mile.
 Both the Wasdale and Ennerdale are very tough races and employ closing times on the early checkpoints to limit the exposure time for runners and checkpoint marshalls.
-We use radio controlled checkpoints, a tally system (as used by mountain rescuers and firemen) and two independent hard copy record systems for logging runners through.
+We use a radio network for our checkpoint marshals to keep in contact with the race control, & for the Wasdale & Scafell Pike races a tally system (as used by mountain rescuers and firemen) and two independent hard copy record systems for logging runners through.
 This gives us three different ways of knowing which checkpoints each of our runners have passed, retired at or timed out on.
-This enables us to be more precise in tracking down any missing runners if problems occur.
-From 2009 we have also used an electronic timing system which employs 'dibbers' to obtain more accurate and more easily reported checkpoint times, but as this does not provide real time logging of runners passing checkpoints we double up with the tally system and will continue to use this until we have a verifiable real time communication with the electronic system.
+From 2009 we have also used an electronic timing system which employs 'dibbers' to obtain more accurate and more easily reported checkpoint times.

 Navigational skills are a definite must!
 This becomes obvious when running in cloud where visibility can be reduced to a few metres.
 Local knowledge and previous experience are also essential as the race course can be some miles from habitation and weather conditions may be severe.